10 Common SEO Mistakes That Kill Your Rankings

 - No logical topical clusters

-Good internal linking spreads authority from your strongest pages to the pages you want to rank.
-It tells Google which pages matter most.
+Good internal linking spreads authority from strongest pages to pages you want to rank.
+Tells Google which pages matter most.

 You can rank #1 for a keyword and still get zero benefit if you're not matching user intent.